BUEC500C1/codvid-app-zhou-1/README.md

 2. react
 3. react-native
 4. react-native-maps

 Last, integrating React Native Maps in my React Native App which means that import MapView in React Native app.
+Detailed code in this project can be viewed in [2.
+DisplayMapApp folder.](https://github.com/BUEC500C1/codvid-app-zhou-1/tree/master/2.%20DisplayMapApp)
 The result image shows like below:
 ![demo](/img/mapDisplay.PNG)